shimspedy/sengov/content/states/north-dakota/jeremy-olson/_index.md

 As a safety professional in the energy industry, Olson is a leader amongst his peers in safety, leading initiatives, and sharing best practices in the industry.
 He is currently on the Board of Directors for the North Dakota Safety Council and serves on the boards of two North Dakota Veterans associations.

 Olson's motivation for the role of State Representative is to continue to serve District 26 as he has done in many roles throughout his life.
-He may have taken off his Army uniform, but he didn’t stop serving.
+He may have taken off his Army uniform, but he didn't stop serving.
 He has been in the ND House of Representatives since his election in 2022.

 He has received endorsements from several organizations, including the North Dakota Family Alliance, North Dakota Farm Bureau, National Rifle Association, North Dakota Right to Life, North Dakota Republican Party, North Dakota District 26 Republicans, and North Central States Regional Council of Carpenters.
-He is rated “Conservative” by iVoterGuide.
+He is rated 'Conservative' by iVoterGuide.

 In terms of his district, District 26, he aims to ensure that Western counties receive their fair share of the oil tax revenue that is produced there, that natural resources and land are protected for future generations, and that agriculture is preserved as the base of the local economy and protected.